timeplus-io/docs/docs/private-beta-1.md

   * New function [date_diff_within](functions#date_diff_within) to determine whether 2 datetime are within the specified range.
 This is necessary for stream to stream join.
 You can also use more flexible expressions like `date_diff('second',left.time,right.time) between -3 and 5`
 * Source and sink
   * Enhanced the [datapm](https://datapm.io/docs/quick-start/) Timeplus sink to support loading JSON data from PostgreSQL.
-  * When you are previewing data from Kafka, you can choose the timezone if the timezone is not included in the raw data.
+  * When you are previewing data from Kafka, you can choose the timezone if the time zone is not included in the raw data.
 * UI improvements
   * Able to edit the panel titles on dashboards.
   * Improve UI consistency.